brooklynrail/brooklynrail-platform/content/events/2022/09/will-ryman-new-york-new-york.md

 title: "Will Ryman: New York, New York "
 deck: Featuring Ryman and Eleanor Heartney
 summary: Artist Will Ryman joins Rail contributor Eleanor Heartney for a conversation.
-We conclude with a poetry reading.
+We conclude with a poetry reading by Ariel Resnikoff.
 people:
   - person: will-ryman
   - person: eleanor-heartney